Dobby233Liu/HATE-UML/README.md

 ## Building

 In order to compile the tool yourself, the .NET Core 6 SDK is required.
-The source tree also contains a `UndertaleModLib` submodule for the version of the ModLib it uses; you will need to download the submodule before building.
+The source tree also contains a `UndertaleModTool` submodule which the tool uses to include the ModLib in the project; you will need to download the submodule before building.

 ### Compiling Via IDE